pothi/wp-in-a-box/README.md

 # WP In A Box

-Script/s to install WordPress in a linux box without much effort.
+Script/s to install LEMP in a linux box without much effort.
+This LEMP stack is fine-tuned towards WordPress installations.
+It may not work for other PHP based applications.
 For more details, please see the blog post at [https://www.tinywp.in/wp-in-a-box/](https://www.tinywp.in/wp-in-a-box/).

 ## Supported Platforms

++ Ubuntu Bionic Beaver (18.04.x)
 + Debian Stretch (9.x)
 + Ubuntu Xenial Xerus (16.04.x)
-+ Ubuntu Bionic Beaver (18.04.x)

 ## Generic Goals